AdaCore/ada-spark-rfcs/considered/rfc-oop-constructors.rst

    type body Child is new Root with record
       procedure Child (Self : in out Child)
-         -- Root'Make is ok here even if it returns an abstract object with Initialize (Super => Root'Make (42))
+         -- Root'Make can be called here to initialize Super with Initialize (Super => Root'Make (42))
       is
       begin